A man is accused of stealing $10,000 worth of lobsters, leading to a bizarre lobster truck chase

 "No lobsters were harmed," Lagorio said.
 "We were able to bring them back to the shop and ship them to our client on time."

-Later, police charged a 29-year-old man with motor vehicle larceny, threat to commit harm, and assault and battery with a dangerous weapon.

-Later, police charged a 29-year-old man with motor vehicle larceny, threat to commit harm, and assault and battery with a dangerous weapon.
+Later, police charged a 29-year-old man with motor vehicle larceny, threat to commit harm and assault and battery with a dangerous weapon.

 "It's very Bostonian," Lagorio said.
 "The idea of a truck heist involved in Charlestown with lobsters is very, very unique to this great city."